Deepen Your Therapy Practice With Historical Truths…

 in 8 Weeks

-This February - April, you have an opportunity to attend Hindu Colonial Trauma course, accessing a wealth of insight into the global Hindu community.
+This is your opportunity to attend Hindu Colonial Trauma course, accessing a wealth of insight into the global Hindu community.

 In just eight weeks, you’ll experience a total transformation in your approach to your Hindu clients, your role in their healing, and your mission to inspire genuine long-term success in the field of mental health.